 As we’ve seen with this increase in testing capacities, the ability of labs to rapidly adapt to a new purpose has been essential in the response to this pandemic.
 This has required not only flexibility within teams as they change their focus, but also the flexibility of lab space and equipment.
 Many teams, whilst reducing or suspending their own use of lab space, have welcomed other teams to use their facilities for essential research.

-Being able to share resources and space whilst maintaining important social distancing measures and minimising contact is a logistical conundrum for many labs keen to offer their services, equipment and facilities.
+Being able to share resources and space whilst maintaining important social distancing measures and minimizing contact is a logistical conundrum for many labs keen to offer their services, equipment and facilities.
 Axolbio is one such company using Clustermarket to facilitate the process.
-Clustermarket is an online platform that allows organisations to make their equipment available to those outside their organisation with ease.
+Clustermarket is an online laboratory management platform that allows organizations to make their equipment available to those outside their organization with ease.

 Getting research back on track